-Here are the lessons learned from my recent computer fiasco:
+Here are the lessons learned from a computer fiasco I had, years ago:

-- Multiple data backups are imperative.
-I use three methods, and keep several historical versions, spanning six months.
+- Multiple data backups were imperative.
+I used three methods, and keep several historical versions, spanning six months.

 - Having backup hardware is essential.
 During this ordeal, I was using both my backup desktop computer and my laptop to handle critical items and not fall too far behind.